CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-4-Regulatory-Compliance.md

 23. Follow the **on-screen instructions to assign it on the desired scope**.
 If you decide to include parameters in your initiative here is where you can do it.
 Click on **Review + create** to start the validation process and then click on **Create**.

-24. After some time your new custom benchmark is displayed in Regulatory compliance along with the built-in regulatory standards.
+24. After some time your new custom benchmark is displayed in Regulatory compliance dashboard along with the built-in regulatory standards.

 ### Summary